Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 Without circulation ($\Gamma = 0$), the flow moves around the sharp trailing edge with infinite velocity, which is physically impossible in real fluids with even microscopic viscosity.

-By applying the **Kutta Condition**, we set the clockwise circulation $\Gamma$ to the exact value that forces the rear stagnation point on the cylinder to map directly onto $\zeta = c$.
+By applying the **Kutta Condition**, we set the counterclockwise circulation $\Gamma$ to the exact value that forces the rear stagnation point on the cylinder to map directly onto $\zeta = c$.

 Mathematically, this requires: